 Bloggers, do you need a media kit?
-Creating a media kit is an important step in landing sponsored post deals or other brand partnerships.
+Creating a media kit is an important step in landing sponsored blog post deals or other brand partnerships.
 In this blog post, I’m going to cover how to create a media kit for a blog.

 But before I show you how to create a media kit for a blog, let me go over what is a media kit and why you need a media kit if you want to make money blogging.